prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

             - org.mockito.BDDMockito.*
             - org.hamcrest.Matchers.*
             - org.hamcrest.CoreMatchers.*
-    - Now, as soon as you type in the methods, exclipse will automatically suggest the imports
+    - Now, as soon as you type in the methods, eclipse will automatically suggest the imports
  - In Intellij,
     - Go to Maven Repository, find Mockito, download Jar file, move to lib folder
     - go to File->Project Structure->Dependencies->+->add Jar files, select the jar file